arbor-sim/arbor/doc/py_cable_cell.rst

 ====================

-The interface for specifying cell morphologies with the distribution of ion channels and syanpses is a key part of the user interface.
+The interface for specifying cell morphologies with the distribution of ion channels and synapses is a key part of the user interface.
 Arbor will have an advanced and user-friendly interface for this, which is currently under construction.

 To allow users to experiment will multi-compartment cells, we provide some helpers